 If your existing site has been configured to use HTTP only, you must add the new GIS server to the site as described in Add a GIS server to a site in Manager.

-- It must be running on the same operating system platform as the other ArcGIS Server machines in the site.
+- The new machine must be running on the same operating system platform as the other ArcGIS Server machines in the site.
 It is recommended that you use the same operating system version and hardware resources for all machines in your site.
 For example, if you have a site comprised of ArcGIS Server machines, each running on Red Hat Enterprise Linux Server 6 with a 3 GHz processor and 8 GB of RAM, the machine you add to the site should also have the same operating system and hardware specifications.

 - It must be at the same version number as the other ArcGIS Server machines in the site.